miloscomplex/baby_steps/README.md

 # baby_steps

 Baby and toddlers, while being looked after they have diaper changes, feedings, naps & activities throughout the day.
 Care-Givers need a way to track the information for the children they are looking after.

-A User can create an account, log in, denote all of those items individually for each child, add additional children, and delete an individual child's record.
+A User can create an account, log in, denote numerous items individually for each child, add additional children, and delete an individual child's record.

+A quick rundown of all the items captured are
+- First nap and duration
+- Second nap and duration
+- Number of wet diapers
+- Number of soiled diapers
+- First feeding time
+- Second feeding time
+- Third feeding time
+- A checklist of activities, such as Gym Time and Story Time
+- A an area to enter additional notes

 ## Installation

 Clone and download the entire repositories files.

 ```

 bundle install
 ```
 To confirm you have the correct gem files.